Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/10 - Limitation - Usage and Quality Degradation.md

 **Solution:** I backed off for an hour, came back to the 1-agent approach, and things worked fine again.

+**Potential Solution**: Another potential solution is to reindex the project under Cursor Settings?
+This is untested.
+Cursor is not transparent about these matters.

 **Key takeaway:** Be mindful of usage intensity.
 If quality degrades or connections fail, take a break and resume later.